How to save money on Produce

-Now, I know that food budgets are a very real and important part of our lives, as food is a big chunk of what money is spent on, and it is a very important part of our purchases.
+Now, I know that food budgets are a very real and important part of our lives, as food is a big chunk of what money is spent on.
 Realizing that it is food that keeps us alive and in good health is one factor that keeps us motivated to do our best.

 However, there are a few indisputable ways to save money when buying the highest quality of food that you can, which is real whole foods, such as produce.

 Here are a few tried and true ways to make sure your money is well spent and gets you the most bang for your buck.

 1.)
 A meal plan each week is a sure way to ensure you only buy what you plan to use, and you know how you will use each item that you have.

 We all do it, but when you throw out food, that is literally throwing money in the garbage.
 If you don’t eat what you have in your home, it is a loss of money, not to mention the waste of the resources it took to grow and transport those foods so you can have them.

 How do you keep from throwing food out?
 Plan to use it before you buy it.
 And when you still have food that is not used, as it gets close to being over ripe or bad, either freeze it, or cook it into a soup or other yummy dish and then consume as is for freeze for future use.